 HIPAA Covered Entity Definition

-HIPAA regulation defines a covered entity as health care providers, health plans, and health care clearinghouses involved in the transmission of protected health information (PHI).
-This transmission can take place for the purpose of billing, payments, or insurance coverage.
+HIPAA regulation defines a covered entity as healthcare providers, health plans, and healthcare clearinghouses involved in the transmission of protected health information (PHI).
+This transmission can take place for the purpose of payment, treatment, operations, billing, or insurance coverage.
 Covered entities can include organizations, institutions, or persons.

 This HIPAA covered entity chart from the Department of Health and Human Services (HHS) provides a clearer breakdown: